open-contracting/standard/standard/docs/en/implementation/ppp_framework.md

 ### IV.2.
 Summary data
 •   State the rationale for doing the project as a PPP, including any qualitative or quantitative value-for-money, final feasibility studies (including cost-benefit analysis, if any) or other analysis that might have been used.
 If nonfinancial benefits have been quantified or considered, these could be stated.

+*Note: Choice of methodology affects the costs to the public and it is important to assure them that the PPP mode selected is the best possible in terms of cost, given equal standards of service in all modes tested.*

 Use award.documents